MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 Snaps are fully responsible for implementing their JSON-RPC API.
 Consult the snap's documentation for available methods, their parameters, and return values.

-This method is only callable by websites.
+This method is only callable by dapps.

 #### Parameters